BA (Honours) Business Studies

 Classification of your degree

-On successful completion of the required number and type of modules you will be awarded a Bachelor of Arts (Honours) Business Studies degree.
+On successful completion of the required number and type of modules you will be awarded a Bachelor of Arts (Honours) Business Studies degree. if you choose to specialise - for example in economics, your degree title will be BA (Hons) Business Studies with Economics.

 Your honours degree will be classified either as first-class honours, upper second-class honours, lower second-class honours or third-class honours.
 The class of degree is determined by the best grades you achieve in a minimum of 120 and up to 240 credits from modules at Levels 2 and 3, 120 of which must come from modules at Level 3.